ranja-sarkar/search/README.md

 <img width="88" height="54" alt="m2" src="https://github.com/user-attachments/assets/9c53b643-e784-4661-ab7a-d1e0d9493cc0" />

-In 2017, neither did I know much about neural networks or deep learning nor did I have AlphaFold to predict the structure of RbPL.
+In 2017, neither did I know much about [neural networks or deep learning](https://ranja-sarkar.github.io/2026/02/12/neural-network.html) nor did I have AlphaFold to use for prediction of the RbPL structure.
 Maybe, now is a good time to restart the work utilizing AlphaFold, or it might already have been done and published.